Josh Laurent: Shrewsbury Town

 On 23 July 2018, Laurent joined League One side Shrewsbury Town on a two-year deal.
 He was a first-team regular during his first season at the club, making a notable contribution in the third-round of the FA Cup, where he both won the penalty that led to Shrewsbury's equaliser and then went on to score the winning goal against Championship side Stoke City.
 Laurent became a free agent after his contract expired at the end of the 2019–20 EFL League One season.

 Reading

 On 28 July 2020, Laurent joined Championship club Reading on a two-year contract.
 He scored his first goal for Reading in a 4–2 win over Blackburn Rovers on 27 October 2020.

-Prior to Reading's last game of the 2020–21 season, on 8 May 2021, Laurent was announced as the clubs player of the season.
+Laurent made 46 appearances, scoring three goals in 2020–21 as the Royals missed out on a play-off position finishing in seventh.
+Prior to Reading's last game of the season, on 8 May 2021, Laurent was announced as the clubs player of the season.
+In 2021–22, Laurent played 42 times as Reading struggled at the foot of table, finishing four points above the relegation zone.

 Stoke City

 On 21 June 2022, Laurent joined Stoke City a three-year contract.
 He scored his first goal for Stoke on 29 January 2023 in an FA Cup tie against Stevenage.

-Personal life

-Born in England, Laurent is of Dominican descent.
+He scored his first league goals in a 3–1 win against Swansea City on 21 February 2023.
+In the 2022–23 season, Laurent scored five goals in 36 appearances as Stoke finished in 16th.
+He was appointed club captain by Alex Neil ahead of the 2023–24 season, taking over from Lewis Baker.
+Laurent made 40 appearances for Stoke in 2023–24 as the team avoided relegation, finishing in 17th.

+Burnley

+Laurent signed for Burnley on 30 August 2024 for an undisclosed fee on a two-year contract.